 As the clocks go back and the nights draw in, it is an overnight adjustment for all of us keeping children safe in the dark.
 The darker evenings can have a big impact.
-However, our routines of picking up children from playdates or afterschool clubs, cycling home from work or talking the dog out for a walk all continue.
+However, our routines of picking up children from playdates or afterschool clubs, cycling home from work or taking the dog out for a walk all continue.
 These common daily activities can be very different experiences in the dark.

-and whoever you are with, to help avoid the additional risks of accidents the
+Follow our simple steps to stay safe wherever you are going and whoever you are with, to help avoid the additional risks of accidents the dark can bring.

 Keeping Children Safe in the Dark